AcademySoftwareFoundation/opencue.io/README.md

 1. Install `AutoPrefixer` to parse the CSS files:

     ```shell
-   sudo npm install -D --save autoprefixer
+   npm install autoprefixer
      ```

 1. Install `PostCSS` so that the site build can create the final CSS assets:

     ```shell
-   sudo npm install -D --save postcss-cli
+   npm install postcss-cli
      ```

 1. Run the `hugo` command to verify the installation steps were successful: